nirnachmani/Pixie_Plus_Local/README.md

 I will need all logging related to pixie_plus_local.
 Note that if you filter the log you won't see the lines that contain the data that I need.

 To capture the traffic you will need to install [mitmproxy](https://www.mitmproxy.org) on a computer and WireGuard on the mobile phone which you use for the Pixie Plus app.
 You  need to run mitmproxy in [WireGaurd Mode](https://docs.mitmproxy.org/stable/concepts/modes/#wireguard) and configure WireGuard on the phone accordingly (it's easy, mitmproxy gives you a QR code to use with WireGaurd).
 Once they are connected you need to start the Pixie Plus app.
 You will see that one of the captures is TCP traffic on port 53216 - I need the data that is transferred in that port.
+An example of the data can be seen [here](https://github.com/nirnachmani/Pixie_Plus_Local/blob/main/port_53216_traffic_example.jpg).
+Make sure you include everything.
 Contact me on Github to discuss how you will transfer this to me.
 Thanks in advance.

 ##